DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 ## Iterations

 The previous (and first) iteration of Refer A Friend offered a \$5 gift card reward to any beta who registered and signed up for a staff pick campaign, as well as the alpha that referred them.
-The referral page banner would only display for users with the `refer-friends` feature set.
+The Referral Page Banner would only display for users with the `refer-friends` feature set.

-The list of campaigns to display the referral page banner for was hardcoded into the codebase.
-The beta referral page URL would include a `campaign_id` query parameter, e.g.:
+The list of campaigns to display the Referral Page Banner for was hardcoded into the codebase.
+The Beta Referral Page URL would include a `campaign_id` query parameter, e.g.:

 ```
 dosomething.org/us/join?user_id=:userId&campaign_id=9037